eHanseJoerg/OpenHornet-Software-Ulu/Readme.md

-### Uluus adapted codebase for OpenHornet
+### Ulus adapted codebase for OpenHornet

 This codebase contains Arduino code for my OpenHornet sim.
 It has been derived and adapted from OpenHornet.com .
-License applies.
+OpenHornet License applies.